 LASIK, laser-assisted in situ keratomileusis, is the most widely performed laser vision correction surgery.
 With LASIK, Dr. Rosenbaum cuts a flap to reach the inner part of your cornea then uses a laser to remove a small amount of tissue from the cornea to give it a different shape and correct the focusing error.

-Dr. Rosenbaum is experienced in treating hyperopia in location.
+Our Doctors is experienced in treating hyperopia in location.
 Talk to him today about your options for correcting farsightedness, so you can make the choice that is best for you and your lifestyle.
 Contact Rosenbaum Eye and Laser Center at 517-393-2020 or website to schedule your appointment or for more information.